cwang/5dai-trial/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-Template for a well-setup Streamlit project
+Template for a well-setup FastAPI project

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 To run this project locally, you will need to install the prerequisites and follow the installation section.